Similar to the Heritage Card, the Dublin Pass (buy it here) is a handy way to save money during your trip to Ireland.

 4. How it works

-So, after you’ve bought your Dublin Pass here, you’ll get it emailed straight to your inbox.
+So, after you’ve bought your Dublin Pass here, it gets sent to your inbox.
 You can then decided on the places you want to visit.
 For some, you can walk straight up while for others, like the Guinness Storehouse, you’ll need to book in advance.

 Dublin Pass attractions

-When I first came across the Dublin City Pass I assumed that it’d only be the smaller tourist attractions in Dublin that would be taking part, but I couldn’t have been more wrong.
+When I first came across the Go Dublin City Pass I assumed that it’d only be the smaller tourist attractions in Dublin that would be taking part, but that isn’t the case.

 Here’s a full list of the Dublin Pass attractions that you can visit: